contributor-link/contributor-link.github.io/projects.md

 [Connect!](https://qiot-project.github.io/)

 ## The Qubinode
 Our project aims to make it easy for anyone to set up an OpenShift cluster.
 Red Hat has a ton of solutions for OpenShift in the cloud, but on-prem requires expensive hardware, proprietary software licensing, subscriptions, some consulting time and expertise to set things up given the complexity of the technology.
 This creates a barrier to entry for most people who are curious and/or wanting to explore at home or in the lab.
 To solve this problem, we developed the Qubinode.
-It is an easy to set up development kit powered by Red Hat products.
+It is an easy to set up development kit powered by Red Hat products.<br>

-Using the Qubinode installer, the kit allows you to install OpenShift, IDM, Tower and Satellite on Red Hat Enterprise Linux Libvirt.
-Developed by Red Hatters -The Qubinode help developers and architects within our ISV, SI, customer and partner channels, accelerate enablement and learning of our products.

-The Qubinode is optimized for demos and labs, is portable and can be carried with you on the go.
-It can be shipped directly to a customer to remotely support a workshop.<br>
 __Needed:__ Setting up a testing infrastructure.
 Creating a CI/CD pipeline, where we can consistently run the qubinode-installer to deploy the supported products.<br>
 [Connect!](https://www.qubinode.io/)